Updated: Feb 10

 A respectable time for the 1.5 mile would be 10 minutes or under.
 Sub 8 minutes is excellent and sub 7:30 is exceptional.
 (These times are based against military attainment: elite fighting units, such as the Royal Marines and Parachute Regiment, requires a prospective recruit to cover the distance in 9:20.)

 When considering times for certain running distances – 5k, 10k, half/full marathon – it is perhaps best to focus our attention more on pacing.
 A 6 minute mile pace is to runners what a 20mph/average is to cyclists.
 That is, a coveted benchmark which indicates superior athletic performance.
-The further away from this benchmark pace – 6 minute mile – the slower your time in whichever distance you are testing yourself over.
+The further away from this benchmark pace – 6-minute-mile – the slower your time in whichever distance you are testing yourself over.

-10 mile time trial
+10 mile time trial fitness test

 The 10 mile time trial is ubiquitously used as a means of measuring a cyclist’s cardiovascular capacity and power outputs.
 It is to cyclists what the 1.5 is to runners – to wit a challenging high-intensity short distance test that hurts from the first metre to the very last.